Jumbo Love: History

-The original route was bolted by American climber Randy Leavitt in the late 1990s, who envisaged it being a 3-pitch climb.
+The route was bolted by American Randy Leavitt in the late 1990s, who envisaged it being a 3-pitch climb.
 Leavitt failed to complete the route and invited Chris Sharma to try it.
 Sharma spent 2007 with fellow American climber Ethan Pringle working the route, which Sharma envisioned as a huge 76 m long single-pitch climb.
-In 2008, Pringle was injured and Sharma, living below the cliff for weeks, made the first ascent on September 11, 2008.
+In 2008, Pringle was injured and Sharma, living below the cliff (the "Third Tier" crag) for weeks, made the first ascent on September 11, 2008.
 Sharma named the route Jumbo Love in recognition of Leavitt's neighboring route, Jumbo Pumping Hate.